artefactual/archivematica-docs/getting-started/overview/dashboard.rst

 The Dashboard is divided into a number of tabs, with the grey area indicating the tab currently in view.
 Alerts appear in red circles when there is action required by the archivist in a tab.
-The names of the tabs (Transfer, Backlog, Appraisal, Ingest, Archival storage, Preservation planning, Access, Administration) reference both the OAIS model and sections of the user documentation.
+The names of the tabs (Transfer, Backlog, Ingest, Archival storage, Preservation planning, Access, Administration) reference both the OAIS model and sections of the user documentation.

 2. User login
 -------------